brucelok/mkdocs/README.md

 │   └── index.md
 ├── http_test.py
 ├── mkdockerize.sh
+├── mkdocs.yml
-└── mkdocs.yml
+└── .gitlab-ci.yml
 ```

 ## Build the MkDocs app with Docker

-run the shell script `mkdockerize.sh`, the script will run docker commands to:
+Run the shell script `mkdockerize.sh`, it will run docker commands to:
-1. build image of Mkdocs from Dockerfile.
+1. Build image of Mkdocs from Dockerfile.
 2. Run Mkdocs as a container with port 8000 expose.
 3. Run `http_test.py` for self test.